modal-labs/synchronicity/README.md

 TODOs
 -----

-* Support the opposite case, i.e. you have a blocking function/generator/class/object, and you want to call it asynchronously (this is relatively simple to do for plain functions using `asyncio.run_in_executor`, but Python has no built-in support for generators
+* Support the opposite case, i.e. you have a blocking function/generator/class/object, and you want to call it asynchronously (this is relatively simple to do for plain functions using `asyncio.run_in_executor`, but Python has no built-in support for generators, and it would be nice to transform a whole class
 * More documentation
 * CI
 * Publish to PyPI